How I work

 - →Documentation, tests, and operational metrics that prove it works

-- →I leave when the system runs without me
+- →I leave when your team stops making the same mistakes

 The Fire-Me Promise